yeonsoochung/walmart-sales/README.md

 Recall:

-- I utilized the three CSV files uploaded to this repo as my dataset.
+- I started off with three of the five CSV files downloaded from Kaggle.
+I used Python to transform sales_train_evaluation.CSV, resulting in sales_data.CSV.
 - In addition to dates, the calendar CSV file contains dates for events (e.g., holidays, major sporting events, etc.) and SNAP benefits.
 The sales_train_evaluation CSV contains data on quantities of items sold each day for each store.
 The sell_prices CSV contains week-to-week price data for every item (this price could differ from store to store given a particular week).

 Extensive transformations were applied to the original data tables to make them conducive for use in PBI.